-Rough sketch of the proof of Theorem 4.3 (see details in [44])
+Rough sketch of the proof of Theorem 4.3 (see details in [53])

-The main technical tool used in this proof is a suitable randomness extractor (see, e.g., [50] or [19, Apdx.
-D.4]), which is indeed a much more powerful tool than hashing functions.
-The basic idea is that when the distinguisher $D_k$ is at some "distant" layer, say at layer $t = \Omega(s(k))$ , it typically "knows" little about the random choices that led it there.
-That is, $D_k$ has only s(k) bits of memory, which leaves out t - s(k) bits of "uncertainty" (or randomness) regarding the previous moves.
-Thus, much of the randomness that led $D_k$ to its current state may be "re-used" (or "recycled").
-To re-use these bits we need to extract almost uniform distribution on strings of sufficient length out of the aforementioned distribution (over $\{0,1\}^t$ ) that has entropy at least t - s(k).
+The main technical tool used in this proof is a suitable randomness extractor (see Appendix B), which is indeed a much more powerful tool than hashing functions.
+The basic idea is that when the distinguisher D_k is at some "distant" layer, say at layer $t = \Omega(s(k))$, it typically "knows" little about the random choices that led it there.
+That is, D_k has only s(k) bits of memory, which leaves out t - s(k) bits of "uncertainty" (or randomness) regarding the previous moves.
+Thus, much of the randomness that led D_k to its current state may be "reused" (or "recycled").
+To reuse these bits we need to extract almost uniform distribution on strings of sufficient length out of the aforementioned distribution (over $\{0,1\}^t$) that has entropy6 at least t-s(k).
 Furthermore, such an extraction requires some additional truly random bits, yet relatively few such bits.
 In particular, using $k' = \Omega(\log t)$ bits towards this end, the extracted bits are $\exp(-\Omega(k'))$ away from uniform.